 His most recent book, Suicide of the West: How the Rebirth of Tribalism, Populism, Nationalism, and Identity Politics Is Destroying American Democracy, was also a New York Times bestseller in 2018.

-Goldberg previously served as a columnist for the Times of London, Brill’s Content, and The American Enterprise.
+Goldberg has previously served as a columnist for the Times of London, Brill’s Content, and The American Enterprise.
 His writings have appeared in the Washington Post, Wall Street Journal, Christian Science Monitor, Commentary, The New Yorker, Food and Wine, and numerous other publications.
-He is currently a Fox News Contributor and a regular panelist on Special Report with Bret Baier.
-He was previously a CNN contributor and he has appeared on numerous TV shows, including Face the Nation, This Week, Fox News Sunday, and State of the Union.
+For over a decade he was a Fox News Contributor and Special Report “All Star.”
+He is currently a CNN commentator.
+He has appeared on numerous news programs including, Meet the Press, Face the Nation, This Week, Fox News Sunday, and State of the Union.
 The Atlantic magazine has named him one of the top fifty political commentators in America.